 I was going to write about Victor Frankenstein this week, before I remembered that, duh, the DVD isn't out yet so I can't get any screenshots.
 Since the best part of Victor Frankenstein is the visuals, I think I'll leave that one for now.
 Never mind, though, I have something almost as silly: Death Race 2000!
 What's that, you ask?
 Well, if you imagine something like a cross between The Hunger Games and The Wacky Races then, that's basically Death Race 2000, except that…

 No, on second thoughts, I take that back.
-There is no 'except'.
+There is no 'except that'.
 Death Race 2000 is exactly like a Hunger Games/Wacky Races mash up, no exceptions.
 It's also produced by Roger Corman, which means it could go either way, quality wise.
 Which way does it go?
 Let's find out. ...continue reading "Death Race 2000 – 1975"

 (Note for non-Australians: a 'ute' (pronounced 'yoot') is a type of light truck with the tray integrated into the body.)